DaleOrders/AWS-Study-Notes/README.md

 1. DEK is generated right before something is encrypted.
 2. The data is encrypted with the plaintext version of the DEK.
 3. Discard the plaintext data version of the DEK.
-4. The encrypted DEK is stored next to the ciphertext generated earlier.
+4. The encrypted DEK is stored next to the ciphertext generated earlier so that the CMK knows which Main Key belongs to which ciphertext.

 #### 1.4.6.3.
 KMS Key Concepts